23-MDDN342/randomised-collection-panwung/README.md

 *** Randomisation ***
 There are only three instances of randomisation used in the Board class:
     pullRandom(...) will choose a random card from a deck and assign it to a competitor (player or dealer).
-The bound is locally defined in the method as:
+The bound is externally defined through the array parameter 'deck' as:
         0 <= x < deck.length,
-        where deck.length is the length of the deck and is discrete, where x is Math.floor(Math.random() * deck.length) and is discrete
+        where deck.length is the length of the array 'deck' and is discrete, where x is a random integer and is discrete

-    coinflip() is a 50/50 chance to return true or false, and is used to make player competitors risk getting a higher score.
+    coinflip() is a 50/50 chance to return true or false, and is used to make player competitors risk pulling another card to try to get a higher score.
 The bound is locally defined in the method as:
         0 <= x < 1,
         where x is a random float and is continuous

     createJigsawPieces() uses random percentage chance to decide whether a piece is 'in place' or 'scattered', as well as providing a randomised position and rotation to that scattered piece.
-The bounds for these three properties is provided externally through the array VARIANCE, as:
+The bounds for these three properties is provided externally through the array 'VARIANCE', as:
         -NOTCH_LENGTH * 4 < x < NOTCH_LENGTH * 4,
         -NOTCH_LENGTH * 2 < y < NOTCH_LENGTH * 2,
         -180(d) < theta(d) < 180(d),